 |---|---|---|---|---|

-| Commit message length | 0.20 | > 1.5 std below mean | 90 days | Noisy alone — many legitimate reasons for short messages |
+| 90 days | Noisy alone — many legitimate reasons produce short messages |

-| PR review latency | 0.30 | > 1.5 std above mean | 90 days | Strong signal — review habits are deeply ingrained and stable |
+| 90 days | Strong signal — review habits are stable and deeply ingrained |

-| Meeting accept rate | 0.25 | > 1.5 std below mean | 90 days | Reliable mid-weight signal — withdrawal pattern is distinctive |
+| 90 days | Mid-weight signal — withdrawal pattern is distinctive and durable |

-| Jira update timeliness | 0.25 | > 1.5 std delayed | 90 days | Moderate signal — process-dependent but timing shift is meaningful |
+| 90 days | Moderate signal — process-dependent, but the timing shift carries information |

-The False-Positive Problem: Rough Sprint or About to Quit?
+Rough Sprint or About to Quit?
+The False-Positive Problem

-Signals correlate with a known external event (incident, deadline, reorg)
+Signals correlate with a known external event — incident, deadline, reorg

 Signals emerge gradually over 3–4 weeks rather than spiking overnight

-Non-Negotiable Design Principles
+Non-Negotiable Design Constraints

 Aggregate before you store